Updated: April 2017, (2009-2015 version)

 Our process for calculating cost-effectiveness and updating our model

-Other staff members are invited to add their own inputs, based on their own judgments, as decision points approach that rely on cost-effectiveness estimates, such as GiveWell's year-end charity recommendations.
+Others closely involved with GiveWell research are invited to add their own inputs, based on their own judgments, as decision points approach that rely on cost-effectiveness estimates, such as GiveWell's year-end charity recommendations.
 This typically leads to adjustments being made to the model itself, as well as a good deal of internal conversation and debate over inputs.
-Last year, 12 staff members submitted their own inputs to be published with the model and more engaged informally in the run-up to our year-end recommendations.
+Last year, 12 individuals submitted their own inputs to be published with the model and more engaged informally in the run-up to our year-end recommendations.

-Staff inputs are conveyed both individually and as median values in the model.
-Our bottom-line comparisons of the charities we recommend—the estimates that appeared in our year-end blog post on our new recommendations—are based on a weighted average of staff results that incorporates seniority and the level of engagement with our cost-effectiveness analysis.
+These inputs are conveyed both individually and as median values in the model.
+Our bottom-line comparisons of the charities we recommend—the estimates that appeared in our year-end blog post on our new recommendations—are based on a weighted average of these results that incorporates seniority and the level of engagement with our cost-effectiveness analysis.
 You can view this calculation for 2016 here.

 More on GiveWell's views on cost-effectiveness estimates